Prior99/jest-screenshot/README.md

 Take a look at [the example project](example/).

-Afterwards, it can be used to compare images with snapshots:
+This library can be used to compare images with snapshots:

 ```typescript
 describe("My fancy image", () => {